-Physical Activity for Students in Elementary
+Physical Activity for Students in Elementary and Middle School

-In accordance with policies at EHAB, EHAC, EHBG, [and FFA], the district will ensure that students in full-day pre-kindergarten through grade 5 engage in moderate or vigorous physical activity for at least 30 minutes per day or 135 minutes per week.
-For additional information on the district's requirements and programs regarding elementary students please see the principal.
+In accordance with policies at EHAB, EHAC, EHBG, the district will ensure that students in full-day pre-kindergarten through grade 5 engage in moderate or vigorous physical activity for at least 30 minutes per day or 135 minutes per week.

+For additional information on the district's requirements and programs regarding elementary, student physical activity requirements, please see the principal.

-School Health Advisory Council
+School Health Advisory Council (SHAC)